Computer Systems Engineering MEng

 £9,250 full-time; £1,000 placement year; £6,000 final year

 See our fees and funding page for full details of scholarships available to Brunel applicants

-- GCE A-level AAA-AAB, including a Science, Engineering or Maths subject.
-Typical offer AAA to include a Science, Engineering or Maths subject.
-(General Studies not accepted for this subject at all).
+- GCE A-level AAB-ABB, including a Science, Engineering or Maths subject (General Studies not accepted for this subject).

 - BTEC Level 3 Extended Diploma D*D*D (In Electrical/Electronic Engineering or Engineering) including Distinction in Further Maths for Technicians and Distinction in either Electrical or Electronic Principles.

 - BTEC Level 3 Diploma D*D In Electrical/Electronic Engineering or Engineering with an A-level at grade A in Maths.

 - BTEC Level 3 Subsidiary Diploma D in Engineering with A-levels grade AA to include Maths.

 - International Baccalaureate Diploma 33 including 6 in Higher Level Maths, Science or an Engineering subject.